 Leading for the Future

 What does true leadership look like in today’s ever-evolving and ever-shrinking world, and how do we prepare leaders for the future?
-In this dynamic and compelling program, Former CEO and Chairman of PepsiCo Indra Nooyi illuminates what transformative leadership looks like, and how the facets of leadership are evolving.
+In this dynamic and compelling conversation, Former CEO and Chairman of PepsiCo Indra Nooyi illuminates what transformative leadership looks like, and how the facets of leadership are evolving.
 From highlighting how to lead in a global world—and becoming not just globally savvy, but locally astute—to unpacking how to foster innovation in the face of uncertainty, Nooyi reveals what leading for the future looks like.

 Transformation and Innovation in a Traditional Enterprise